Step 4: Full View

 How should Engineer A manage his conflicting obligations to his former private client and his current State employer, who are adversarial parties in the water-rights proceeding, given that he stamped the applicant's technical analysis and now works for the objecting State agency?

-Accept Formal Isolation, Limit State Service Board's choice Accept formal isolation from the State's water-rights case, refrain from disclosing any confidential technical or strategic information derived from the prior engagement, and limit State service to unrelated water-rights matters, while remaining available to stand behind the stamped analysis if called upon directly by the court or the former client through a non-adversarial channel
+O1 Accept formal isolation from the State's water-rights case, refrain from disclosing any confidential technical or strategic information derived from the prior engagement, and limit State service to unrelated water-rights matters, while remaining available to stand behind the stamped analysis if called upon directly by the court or the former client through a non-adversarial channel Board's choice

 The Former Client Adversarial Proceeding Consent Prerequisite Obligation (III.4.b.) prohibits Engineer A from participating in or representing an adverse interest, the State's objection, without the informed consent of the former private firm and client.
 The Private-to-Public Transition Adversarial Proceeding Non-Participation Obligation bars active participation on either side: participation for the State violates residual loyalty and confidentiality to the former client, while participation for the former client would conflict with current employer loyalty.
 The Faithful Agent Duty to the State requires competent service but is bounded by the Confidentiality Obligation to the former employer and client, which survives the employment transition.
 The Conflict of Interest Recusal Obligation and the Appearance of Impropriety Avoidance Through Isolation Obligation together support formal organizational isolation as the operative remedy, with the State bearing a corresponding duty to respect Engineer A's ethical constraints.